argonautproject/scheduling/pages/patient-scheduling.md

 {% include img.html img="diagrams/Slide32.png" caption="Figure 5: Book Appointment" %}

 the Client sends a book operation using the id of selected proposed appointment, the patient(s) id and optionally any comments as the input parameters.
 The Server determines if the appointment can be booked and returns the Appointment resource with with an updated status.
-See the [Scheduling State Diagram](state-diagram.html) for further details on statuses.
+See the [Appointment State Diagram](state-diagram.html) for further details on statuses.

 #### APIs
 {:.no_toc}